adrian154/ubuf/README.md

 # ubuf

-ubuf is a simple interface for reading/writing binary buffers.
+ubuf is a simple interface for reading/writing binary data.
+It handles automatically expanding the buffer and byte order for you, but that's about it.

 ## Example